LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/policy-framework.md

 ### Example: TEI file as external body

 When you transcribe text from manuscripts, you may want to use the TEI guidelines and markup.
+You can refer to (fragments of) external TEI files as the body of annotations.

 ### Example: HTML file as external body

+Many documents on the Web are available in HTML format.
+You can refer to (fragments of) HTML files as the body of annotations.

 ## Storage and access